kportalatin-clgx/tdd_exercises/src/com/corelogic/k8port/kata/ReadMe.md

     ```int add(string numbers)```

-    a.
-The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or “1” or “1,2”
+  *  The method can take 0, 1 or 2 numbers, and will return their sum (for an empty string it will return 0) for example “” or    “1” or “1,2”

-    b.
-Start with the simplest test case of an empty string and move to 1 and two numbers
+  * Start with the simplest test case of an empty string and move to 1 and two numbers

-    c.
-Remember to solve things as simply as possible so that you force yourself to write tests you did not think about
+  * Remember to solve things as simply as possible so that you force yourself to write tests you did not think about

-    d.
-Remember to refactor after each passing test
+  * Remember to refactor after each passing test

  2. Allow ```add()``` to handle an unknown amount of numbers